maxmurdoch/flock/src/pages/products/hobbyist.md

         Every pilot gets access to customer support through the app.
 If something goes wrong, you can make a claim with the tap of a button
       title: Instant support
-  title: Why do professionals use Flock?
+  title: Why do hobbyists use Flock?
 showCoverNote: false
 doINeedInsurance:
   bigText: >-